We've independently reviewed this article to make sure it's as accurate as we can make it.

 The Difference Between Radiators and Baseboard Heaters

 Radiators and baseboard heaters are heating systems that you can install at home.
-But asides from that similarity they differ in just about every other category.
-Here are the specifications that we will compare in this article:
+But aside from that similarity they differ in just about every other category.
+Here are the specifications that we will compare in this article.

 To start the ball rolling let’s look at a factor that sets radiators and baseboard heaters apart.
 That is, the heating method that they use.

 Radiators transfer heat to objects using a radiation heat method.
 This helps the objects to warm through and then raise the temperature of other objects.
 Objects hold onto heat better than air.
 This makes the atmosphere feel warmer for longer even after you turn a radiator off.
 Let’s see how the heating process works for various types of radiators.